 “You’ve brought back nothing but scraps from the river this whole season.
 How curious it is that the day our sovereign first took you to bed, the Jespa stopped spitting handsome-faced girls.
 Filling this estate with castaways will not preserve your position in this house.”

 “No?
 Perhaps you could teach me your tricks then.”

 Marcel’s lip twitched.
 “I suggest you start doing your job properly from now on.”
 He leaned toward her.
 “Or would you rather end up in The Cellar?
 You know how our sovereign likes to deal with those who disappoint him.”
 Shaila’s icy stare never faltered under the threat, and Marcel snorted in disappointment.
 “He wants to see you.
 Immediately.
 Go clean yourself up and report to his quarters.”

-“Whatever sir desires,” Shaila said sweetly.
+“Whatever Sir desires,” Shaila said sweetly.
 She swept her dripping hair forward over her shoulder and wrung it out in her hands.
-A stream of icy water splashed onto Marcel’s shoes, and he jumped back with a hiss as it soaked through clear to his socks.
+A stream of icy water splashed onto Marcel’s feet, and he jumped back with a hiss as it soaked through the tops of his shoes.
 Shaila smiled as she sauntered away up the stairs…